What is Nightline?

 When are you open?

-Our phone lines are open from 8pm to 8am every night during term time, and we run Instant Messaging (IM) and our Text Service alongside this between 8pm and midnight, subject to volunteer availability.
+Our phone lines and Skype service are open from 8pm to 8am every night during term time, and we run Instant Messaging (IM) between 8pm and midnight, subject to volunteer availability.
 Our e-listening (email) service is also open 24 hours a day, 365 days a year.
 We aim to answer all emails within 48 hours.

 Are you open during the holidays?

-Unfortunately our phone lines/IM/text service are closed outside of University term time, but our e-listening service runs 24/7 throughout the year.
+Unfortunately our phone lines/IM/Skype service are closed outside of University term time, but our e-listening service runs 24/7 throughout the year.

 What kind of information do you offer?